 Presidio of San Francisco – located right in the middle of a huge park, and still in the center of the city, Presidio offers the best of both worlds.
 The population of the community is slightly larger than 4,000, and the average home is priced at $2 million.
 Ideal for outdoor enthusiasts and people moving with dogs.

 Pacific Heights – this well-off community is considered by many to be the best choice for anyone who can afford it.
 The median home value is around $1.5 million.
 The neighborhood offers countless amenities, out of which the view of the Golden Gate Bridge is probably its most important selling point.

 Inner Sunset – part of the greater Sunset District, Inner Sunset is home to an array of local businesses, shops, cafes, etc. The median income of families here exceeds $110,000, while the average home sells for a little over $1 million.
 Inner Sunset is home to a population of 28,000 residents.

 Sea Cliff – if you’ve always dreamed about having water-front property and spending your weekend mornings enjoying a cup of coffee to the sound of the ocean, Sea Cliff is for you.
 Most of the large houses located here enjoy an ocean view and a pleasant sea breeze.
 Buying a house here will cost you roughly $1.3 million.

-Have you packed your bags yet?
+Have you packed your clothes, boxed up furniture, and wrapped up your delicate items yet?
+Have you made a photo inventory for the moving insurance?
 If not, get down to work, because a huge life-changing adventure awaits you.
 The City of San Francisco is eager to welcome you!